denevell/iptables-book/iptables.rst

 	16604   14M ACCEPT     all  --  any    any     anywhere             anywhere             state RELATED,ESTABLISHED
 	 1313  132K LOG        all  --  any    any     anywhere             anywhere             LOG level warning prefix "dropped packet: "

+.. sidebar:: Logging levels

+	You can also use the ``--log-level`` parameter in the logging rule, which will pass a syslog logging level, with 7 being debug and 4 being warning, for example.
+By default, it is 'warning' as can be seen above.

 You can find the logging in /var/log/syslog and via the command ``dmsg``.

 Let's now try to connect to our program over telnet we can look at the logs via ``dmesg``.